containrrr/shepherd/README.md

 Shepherd will try to update your services every 5 minutes by default.
 You can adjust this value using the `SLEEP_TIME` variable.

-You can prevent services from being updated bei appending them to the `BLACKLIST_SERVICES` variable.
+You can prevent services from being updated by appending them to the `BLACKLIST_SERVICES` variable.
 This should be a space-separated list of service names.

 You can enable private registry authentication by setting the `WITH_REGISTRY_AUTH` variable.